- Why Sterling?

 Rising interest rates may moderate the pace of some private equity dealmaking in 2022 but they are unlikely to make a serious dent in the appetite of financial sponsors for deals – with over $2.5 trillion of private capital dry powder available to be spent on acquisitions, the industry cannot afford to sit on its hands.

-For more information on how Sterling Technology can help make your next M&A deal a great deal better, please contact us on the form below.
+For more information on how Sterling Technology can help make your next M&A deal a great deal better, please contact us.